knh11545/openrefine4searching/AWMF.md

 Search AWMF Guideline Register
 ==============================================================================

 The (as of fall 2022) new [Guideline Register](https://register.awmf.org/) of the German medical societies' federation [AWMF](https://www.awmf.org/) has a novel search interface.
-At the time of writing this text it says that it is in beta state.

 The search capabilities are as yet limited (from an expert searchers point of view).
 Boolean Operators are not currently supported, nor are brackets (to be used in combination).
 Boolean operators supposedly are a thing to come in the future.
 There is no wildcard (such as \*) for truncation but according to a message "truncation ist done automatically".
 In my experience it is more a kind of linguistic lemmatization that is applied.
-Nouns and adjectives may ntot be not treated to be the same, according to my limited experience.
+Nouns and adjectives may not be treated to be the same, according to my limited experience.
 See examples below.

 ## Search terms